theblitz/ObservableCollections/README.md

 Download the zip file and unpack into your project directory or checkout.
 ```
 Go to File->Project Structure.
-Ensure that the module is included in the moduels of the application.
+Ensure that the module is included in the modules of the application.

 Go to the Dependecies tab and and click on the "+" sign.
 Select Module Dependency.
 From the list of modules select "ObservableCollections"